 On our site you’ll find a complete CFD guide, in which you’ll learn details of this practical tool that allows you to negotiate on the online financial markets, in full autonomy.
 As we will also explore on this page, CFDs allow you to trade up or down on the price of an asset, even operating with a small amount of capital.
 However, there are also platforms that allow you to trade on instruments other than CFDs.
 For example, some platforms allow you to buy shares directly.

-So, with online trading you trade on financial assets in order to turn a profit on the price changes that occur.
+So, with online trading you trade on financial assets.
+You can turn a profit on the price changes that occur, but there is a risk involved when trading and that losses could occur if the traders are not familiar with the broker or the instrument they have chosen to trade with.
 You can trade up or down:

-- Negotiate on the upside (Long): allows profits to be made based on the asset’s price hikes
+- Negotiate on the upside (Long): allows make trading to be made based on the asset’s price hikes

-- Negotiate at the downside (Short): allows you to make profits based on the asset’s price reductions
+- Negotiate at the downside (Short): allows you to make trading based on the asset’s price reductions

 How to trade online